DavidBK/shampoo/Node/Call-Of-Duty.md

     - When a soldier is inserted to the database, add the `duties` property and initialize it to an empty array.
     - Return the inserted `<Soldier>`.

+2. Create endpoint for getting a soldier:

+    - GET `/soldiers/:id`
+    - Return a 200 status code if the soldier is found.
+    - Return a 404 status code if the soldier is not found.

+    Example: a request to `/soldiers/112358` should return the soldier with `_id` `112358` (if exists).

-2. Create endpoint for getting all soldiers:
+3. Create endpoint for getting all soldiers:

     - GET `/soldiers`
     - A search query can be passed as a query parameter.
         For example: a request to `/soldiers?name=david` should return all soldiers (as an array) with the name 'david'.

-3. Create endpoint for getting a soldier:

-    - GET `/soldiers/:id`
-    - Return a 200 status code if the soldier is found.
-    - Return a 404 status code if the soldier is not found.

-  Example: a request to `/soldiers/112358` should return the soldier object (if exists).

 ## Task 3 - Duty